Shelburne Escape Line: After D-Day

 Three additional evacuations, called Crozier I, II, and III, were carried out from Bonaparte Beach in July and August 1944, evacuating 27 additional people to England.
 In August the capture of Brittany by allied forces was complete and Shelbourne concluded its last operation on 9 August.
 After D-Day, the number of airmen evacuated by boat was 115 members of the US Air Force and 21 of the Royal Air Force.
-A few civilians were also evacuated to make up a grand total of boat evacuations was 145.
+A few civilians were also evacuated, bringing the total number of evacuees by boat to 145.
 Unique in the dangerous work of escape organisations, and contrary to the earlier MI9 experience with the Oaktree Line, not a single member of the Shelbourne Escape Line was captured or killed in the course of its operations.

 The Paris branch of Operation Shelburne, the "Francois Line" headed by Paul Campanchi – not the same as the "Francoise Line" headed by Marie-Louise Dissard – also helped evaders flee occupied France to neutral Spain and, starting in May 1944, sent evading aircrew to the "Sherwood Forest" camp near Fréteval established by Operation Marathon as an alternative to land and sea evacuations.
 Airmen sent to Sherwood Forest were liberated by a small force led by Airey Neave on 14 August after the Germans had retreated from the area near the forest.

 The total number of airmen who were helped by the Shelburne Escape Line to evade German capture is estimated at 307.
 Wireless operator Raymond Labrosse attributed the success of Shelburne to the experience gained from the often tragic experiences of the pioneering Pat and Comet Lines.
 At a reunion of the evaders in 1964, the courage of the French helpers of Shelburne was extolled: "Theirs were calculated feats of audacious, rash fearlessness – carried out under the very eyes of the German occupational forces."